eight04/pyDesktop3/README.txt

 New in desktop 0.2 (Changes since desktop 0.1)
 ----------------------------------------------

-  * Added waiting for launcher processes by default.
+  * Added support for waiting for launcher processes.
   * Added a tests directory.